CraryPrimitiveMan/awesome-with-star/awesome/Fr0sT-Brutal_awesome-delphi.md

 * [Redux Delphi](https://github.com/pierrejean-coudert/ReduxDelphi) ReduxDelphi is a predictable state container for Delphi apps utilizing a unidirectional data flow.
 Inspired by ReduxJS.
 Comes with Immutable Generic List.

+* [GrijjyFoundation](https://github.com/grijjy/GrijjyFoundation).
+Foundation classes and utilities that are used throughout the other Grijjy Repositories.
+// *BSON/JSON, IOCP/EPOLL sockets, socket pools, HTTP, HTTP/2, OpenSSL, ProtocolBuffers.*

 ## Multimedia ##